chef-boneyard/pantry-chef-repo/README.md

 sudo ./bin/pantry
 ```

-To perform the installation and run Chef with the `pantry::default` recipe, use the `-c` option.
+To perform the installation and run Chef with the default Policyfile.rb, use the `-c` option.

 ```
 sudo ./bin/pantry -c